-Although Alor Setar has a number of tourist attractions, many people just pass through the city and travel out the the Kuala Kedah Jetty to catch one of the high-speed boats to the island of Langkawi (Pulau Langkawi).
+Although Alor Setar has a number of tourist attractions, many people just pass through the city and travel out to the Kuala Kedah Jetty to catch one of the high-speed boats to the island of Langkawi (Pulau Langkawi).

-From the 19th May 2016 and the introduction of a new KTMB Train Timetable, KTM Intercity Trains that previously stopped at Alor Setar have now all been cancelled.
+From the 19th May 2016 and the introduction of a new KTMB Train Timetable, KTM Intercity Express Trains that previously stopped at Alor Setar have now all been cancelled.

 From this date all long distance trains will be operated by the new high-speed ETS Trains between Gemas and Padang Besar.